-Larvae of persimmon fruit moth feed on flower pods, pedicels, calyces and within fruit of persimmon.
-Visual inspection alone is not considered to be an appropriate risk management option as the larvae feed internally.
 If infested fruit was not detected at inspection, persimmon fruit moth may enter, establish and spread.
-Identified options to manage risks associated with persimmon fruit moth are either by sourcing fruit from pest free areas or by the use of disinfestation treatments.
-Biosecurity Australia considers that either of these two measures is appropriate to reduce the risk associated with persimmon fruit moth to very low, which is below Australia's ALOP.
+Identified options to manage risks associated with persimmon fruit moth are either by [2a] sourcing fruit from pest free areas/places of production or [2b] orchard control, visual inspection and remedial action or [2c] the use of methyl bromide fumigation.
+Biosecurity Australia considers that any one of these measures is appropriate to reduce the risk associated with persimmon fruit moth to very low, which is below Australia's ALOP.

-[2a]: Pest free areas
+[2a]: Pest free areas or pest free places of production

-The NPPO is responsible to define a set of conditions to be met by producers to establish and maintain pest free areas for S. masinissa.
-The verification of pest free status must be done by NPPO personnel or by persons duly authorized by the NPPO, as defined by the ISPM No. 4 Requirements for the establishment of pest free areas, or ISPM No. 10 Requirements for the establishment of pest free production and pest free production sites.
+The NPPO is responsible to define a set of conditions to be met by producers to establish and maintain pest free areas or pest free places of production for S. masinissa.
+The verification of pest free status must be done by NPPO personnel or by persons duly authorized by the NPPO, as defined by the ISPM No. 4 Requirements for the establishment of pest free areas, or ISPM No. 10 Requirements for the establishment of pest free places of production and pest free production sites.